-- 15 All animals must be UNCOVERED for Vet Check-in. - 16 4-H PORK BUNDLE TICKET SALES: To promote and finance 4-H Council activities, the 4-H Council requires each family that participates in any competitive 4-H event during the current year, sell one book (ten tickets) of 4-H Pork Bundle Tickets.
-Any 4-H family that doesn't meet this criteria during the current 4-H year will not be allowed to participate in any competitive event using the 4-H name during the next 4-H calendar year.

-Money must be turned in to the Altamont Ext Office by July 14 of the current year.

-- 17 4-H & FFA market beef sold through the Premium Sale is available for sale.
-If you are interested in purchasing 1⁄2 or whole carcass contact, Matt George of Oswego Locker at 795-4723, or Everett Becker at 795-4975. - All 4H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year".
-The "Fair Year" coincides with the deadline for Livestock Premium Sale declaration to the Fair Secretary:

-Wednesday @ 5 PM of the Fair Week.
-As such, the 2018 "Fair Year" will end Wednesday, July 25th 2018 at 5 PM.
+- 15 All animals must be FULLY UNCOVERED for Vet Check-in.
+Also assist in helping the vet and fair board member in checking your animal(s). - 16 4-H PORK BUNDLE TICKET SALES: To promote and finance 4-H Council activities, the 4-H Council requires each 4-H and FFA member that participates in any competitive 4-H event during the current year, sell one book (ten tickets) of 4-H Pork Bundle Tickets.
+Any 4-H'er or FFA exhibitor that doesn't meet this criteria during the current 4-H year will not be allowed to participate in any competitive event using the 4-H name during the next 4-H calendar year.
+Money must be turned in to the Altamont Ext Office by July 12 of the current year. - 17 4-H & FFA market beef sold through the Premium Sale is available for sale.
+If you are interested in purchasing 1⁄2 or whole carcass contact, Matt George of Oswego Locker at 795-4723, or Everett Becker at 795-4975. - 18 All 4H and FFA livestock exhibitors who plan to sell an animal in the livestock premium sale must record a minimum of (2) hours of volunteer time during the "Fair Year".
+The "Fair Year" coincides with the deadline for Livestock Premium Sale declaration to the Fair Secretary: Wednesday @ 5 PM of the Fair Week.
+As such, the 2019 "Fair Year" will end Wednesday, July 24th 2019 at 5 PM.